 Some people seem to think that grain finished cattle only eat grain.
 This is false.
-All beef cattle (even grain finished, spend the first 6 months of their lives drinking their mother’s milk, and then the eat grass in a pasture.
-It is only during the last 6-8 months of their lives that they are given grain.
+All beef cattle spend the first 6 months of their lives drinking their mother’s milk, and then the eat grass and forage in a pasture.

-Grass fed grass finished beef doesn’t always mean “pasture raised”
+Fact #4: Grass fed beef doesn’t always mean “pasture raised”

 Some farmers have large cattle barns or large dirt lots where cattle can live year round.
-In some of these situations, they feed them grass (and hay) that is harvested somewhere else and brought to their cattle.
+In some situations, they feed them grass (and hay and other forage) that is harvested somewhere else and brought to their cattle.

-These cattle are labeled as “grass fed.”
+These cattle are “grass fed.”
 Technically, it’s true that they are.
 However, in our opinion, that may be misleading and is is an example of why it’s important to know your farmer.
 For beef that has been raised in a pasture, look for a label with “pasture raised.”
 Or, get to know a local farmer and talk to them about how they raise their cattle.

 Beef labeled as “organic” may be fed grain as long as it’s organic grain.
-If you want beef that’s both organic and grass finished, you’ll need to look for both of these terms on the label.
+If you want beef that’s both organic and grass finished, look for both of these terms on the label.